Skip to main content

 Work in progress.
 Currently unavailable.

-The pre-load execution in-memory will execute checks using duckdb against the load packages (i.e., temporary files) stored on the machine that runs dlt.
-This allows to trigger actions before data is loaded into the destination.
+The pre-load execution in-memory executes checks using duckdb against the load packages (i.e., temporary files) stored on the machine that runs dlt.
+This allows you to trigger actions before data is loaded into the destination.

 note

-This is equivalent to using a staging destination that is the local filesystem.
+This is equivalent to using a staging destination that's the local filesystem.
 This section highlights the trade-offs of this choice.

 Properties: